-Although the physical mechanisms of microstructure evolution during SPD processing call for further investigation, numerous studies convincingly demonstrate that the formation of a UFG structure is determined by the evolution of cells or dislocation substructures formed in the early deformation stages into ultrafine grains with high-angle boundaries during subsequent deformation.
-At the same time, and depending on the regimes of SPD processing, different types of grain boundaries can be formed in the UFG materials, such as high and low-angle, special and random, equilibrium and so-called “non-equilibrium” grain boundaries with strain-distorted structures containing extrinsic dislocations, as well as boundaries with GB segregations of alloying elements (16, 18).
+Although the physical mechanisms of microstructure evolution during SPD processing call for further investigation, numerous studies demonstrate that the formation of a UFG structure is determined by the evolution of cells or dislocation substructures formed in the early deformation stages into ultrafine grains with high-angle boundaries during subsequent deformation.
+At the same time, and depending on the regimes of SPD processing, different types of grain boundaries can be formed in the UFG materials, such as high and low-angle, special and random, equilibrium and so-called “non-equilibrium” grain boundaries with strain-distorted structures containing extrinsic dislocations, as well as boundaries with GB segregation of alloying elements (16, 18).

-As discussed in Section 2, the fabrication of UFG metals and alloys with predominantly high-angle grain boundaries by SPD techniques was revealed already in early works by Valiev et al. (1, 2, 25).
-In the recent decade, active development and application of the electron back scattering diffraction (EBSD) has provided quantitative data on the low- to high-angle GBs ratio and the presence of special and random boundaries in various metals and alloys subjected to SPD.
-For example, analysis has been used to plot carefully misorientation histograms ().
+As discussed in Section 2, the fabrication of UFG metals and alloys with predominantly high-angle grain boundaries by SPD techniques was first revealed by Valiev et al. (1, 2, 25).
+In the past decade, active development and application of electron back scattering diffraction (EBSD) has provided quantitative data on the low- to high-angle GB ratio and the presence of special and random boundaries in various metals and alloys subjected to SPD.
+For example, EBSD analysis has been used to plot misorientation histograms ().
 A Mackenzie plot has been added to each histogram for an ECAP-processed Al 6016 alloy.
-The boundary misorientation angle histogram in Fig. 5 shows that after the first ECAP pass the microstructure is characterized by ~93% of the boundaries with misorientation angles of less than 15° low-angle boundaries.
+The boundary misorientation angle histogram in Fig. 5 shows that after the first ECAP pass the microstructure is characterized by ~93% of the boundaries with misorientation angles of less than 15° (i.e., low-angle boundaries).